 We were delighted, once again, to see so many students at this year’s Ways of Seeing, particularly an increase in the number of students studying art and design and other A level subjects that engage with art history.
 We’ve been fortunate in recent years to benefit from the generous support of The Worshipful Company of Arts Scholars.
 Their financial support allows us to offer 100 free places to students from across the UK.
 We are also very lucky to be able to work with staff and collections at the National Gallery on this nationally recognised event.

-Thanks to everyone for helping us make this 10 year anniversary so successful, we’re looking forward to next year’s ‘Ways of Seeing’ and encouraging even more people to think differently, and see differently about art.
+Thanks to everyone for helping us make Ways of Seeing 10th anniversary so successful, we’re looking forward to future ‘Ways of Seeing’ and encouraging even more people to think differently, and see differently about art.